walstromowen/shackle-breaker/README.md

 # ShackleBreaker
-Text adventure game based on the ShacklerBreaker story
+Text adventure game based on the ShackleBreaker story

 ## TODO